pshephardiii/share-a-bite/README.md

 ## Description:

 This is a full-stack MERN application that is built to allow people to connect with others through the love of food.
- Once you signup you can post, rate, and commit on a picture.
+ Once you signup you can post, rate, and comment on a picture.
 If your hungry and have no idea what you want to eat, join Share-a-Bite and you’ll scroll to your next meal.

 ## Live Project Link: